 XO – Alisha & the entire Longfellows crew

-We're an independent community-driven coffee shop in the heart of Cambridge, MA offering locally-roasted coffee, espresso, and breakfast goods to our awesome neighbors.
-Come say hello!
-We're at 284 Broadway, Cambridge, MA – nestled inside of Lamplighter Brewing Co.
+Longfellows is an independent community-driven coffee shop that was located in the heart of Cambridge, MA.
+Longfellows offered locally-roasted coffee, espresso, and breakfast goods to our awesome neighbors.

-As a locally-run business housed inside of another local business (double local OMG), we're thrilled to partner with producers and purveyors from across Massachusetts.
-We source freshly roasted coffee from Barrington Coffee in Western, MA, donuts from Somerville's beloved Union Square Donuts, tea from Watertown's MEM Tea, breakfast sandwich muffins from Waltham's Stone & Skillet, delicious milk from High Lawn Farm, bread from Nashoba Brook Bakery in West Concord, chocolate from our neighbors at Taza Chocolate & more!
+As a locally-run business housed inside of another local business (double local OMG), Longfellows was thrilled to partner with producers and purveyors from across Massachusetts.
+We sourced freshly roasted coffee from Barrington Coffee in Western, MA, baked goods from Iggy’s, meats from Formaggio Kitchen, bagels on Fridays from Bagelsaurus, donuts from Somerville's beloved Union Square Donuts, tea from Watertown's MEM Tea, and delicious milk from High Lawn Farm.

-Longfellows was inspired by the Longfellow Bridge and Henry Longfellow, for whom the bridge is named.
+Our name Longfellows is inspired by the Longfellow Bridge, less than one mile away, and Henry Longfellow, for whom the bridge is named.
 The Longfellow Bridge connects our Cambridge neighborhood to Boston and we see ourselves as a connection point in our rapidly growing and changing community.
 What's more, there's a good story involving the bridge, the poet, romance, tragedy, and coffee.